thanhhai45/itviec_test2/README.md

-# Assume you have a blog site with more than 5000 posts.
-Now you need to track page view of the posts to show number of page view in post detail page when user view a post.
-Everyday there will be 1 million new page view to your posts.
-Use Postgresql to store the data.
-How will you design the system to maximize the performance?
+# Assume you have a ecommerce site to sell some machines.
+There are four kinds of machine: MA, MB, MC, MD.
+Each kind has own unit price.
+Customers can buy machine in single-packs such as: 2MA, 3MA, 5MB, 20MC or multiple-packs such as: 2x2MA+3x5MB.
+Each pack has own discount.
+Administrators of the site can change discount of packs and the unit price of machine.
+Design models

 # Design database table